NavdeepDP/Weather-Dashboard/README.md

 The site is published at [Published Website link](https://navdeepdp.github.io/Weather-Dashboard/)

 ## Development Environment
-Code is developed in VS code Studio
+- Code is developed in VS code Studio

+- Website functionality is using the data returned using OpenWeatherMap API services.

 ## Website Functionality